Omiran-Organization/Omiran-App/database-schema.md

 # Database schema
-Eventually we will be making a proper database diagram using some tool.
-But this will suffice during the planning phase.
+Eventually, we will be making a proper database diagram using some tool.
+But, this will suffice during the planning phase.
-Strings will also need to be given a length limit.

 ## user
 | Field| Type | Relation